conjurer-rich/fast-flow-flywheel/pages/who-its-for/whos-it-for-overview.md

 **Make smarter org decisions** - Use Flow Decision Records to drive structural decisions with clear rationale and shared context.

-**Align teams with architecture and outcomes** - Organize around real value streams, capabilities, and user needs,not functional silos or legacy structures.
+**Align teams with architecture and outcomes** - Organize around real value streams, capabilities, and user needs, not functional silos or legacy structures.

 ---